matthewfeickert/reproducible-ml-workflows/learners/setup.md

 :::

-## OSPool
+## OSPool (optional)

-For components of this lesson that involve High-Throughput Computing we'll use the [Open Science Pool (OSPool)](https://osg-htc.org/services/ospool/), as it is accessible to any researcher affiliated with a United States academic institution.
+For components of this lesson that involve High-Throughput Computing we'll use the [Open Science Pool (OSPool)](https://osg-htc.org/services/ospool/), as it is accessible to any researcher affiliated with an established project at a United States-based academic, government, or non-profit institution (via an OSG-Operated Access Point).

 (The 2025 version of this lesson is being taught in-person in the United States and so this is meant to ease infrastructure requirements, not to discriminate against people outside of the U.S. academic system.)

 ### [Request an OSPool account](https://portal.osg-htc.org/documentation/overview/account_setup/registration-and-login/#apply-for-ospool-access)

 The first step is to [request an OSPool account through the Open Science Grid (OSG) Portal](https://portal.osg-htc.org/application).
+All applications are reviewed by a Research Computing Facilitator, so only request an account if you plan to use it for research purposes beyond this lesson.

 ### Register for an Access Point